Warren, Durbin slam government’s ‘failing’ efforts to contain coronavirus in federal prisons

 Durbin and Warren wrote that despite Barr’s direction, the BOP has transferred only “about four percent of the prison population to home confinement.”

-In Coleman, the prisoner who contacted The Post said that the facility was initially using solitary-confinement cells — known as special housing units, or “SHUs” — as isolation chambers for covid patients but that the number of sick prisoners soon outstripped solitary-confinement capacity.
+In Coleman, the prisoner who contacted The Post said that the facility was initially using solitary-confinement cells — known as special housing units, or “SHUs” — as isolation chambers for covid-19 patients but that the number of sick prisoners soon outstripped solitary-confinement capacity.

 A July Office of the Inspector General report on the Lompoc federal facility in Southern California noted that using solitary confinement as an isolation strategy could backfire on the BOP by making prisoners more reluctant to report symptoms or seek treatment.